Dominic Browning, Managing Director

 The 25% early encashment penalty does NOT apply if ALL of the following criteria are met: You are buying your first house, the purchase price is under £450,000, you are buying it at least 12 months after you first contributed to the lifetime ISA, you are buying via a solicitor and you are using a mortgage.

 Unfortunately there is a lack of providers of stocks and shares lifetime ISAs.
-However our chosen platform, Fundment, will be offering one later on this year (2023).
+However our chosen platform, Fundment, will be offering one soon.

 More News, Insight & Opinion